Medical questions & health advice by licensed doctors

-"How many head surgery follow ups are typical?
+"How many head surgery follow ups are typical?"

 I am a 40 year old man.
 Will I need to come by the hospital many times?
 I need to work.

 In one, you can plan on seeing your doctor at regular intervals for years, while the other will require possibly no more than a single visit to make sure that you are recovering well.
 Again, please speak to your doctor about which end of the spectrum you will be on.
 Your surgeon will also be able to be flexible with your schedule inasmuch as this is possible.
 Obviously, your health and well being are the most important concerns on the table, and a part of that is your ability to work and provide for yourself and family.
 Your surgeon will understand this, and, with open communication between the two of you, you should be able to reach an optimal level of visits for your health, and your well being.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.